Wrist Tendonitis

 Physical therapy treatment plans and exercises that may help include:

-- Range of motion exercises to help increase mobility; and
+• Range of motion exercises to help increase mobility

-The sooner you treat the condition, the better your chances of recovering fully.
+The sooner you treat the condition, the better your chances are that the condition won’t worsen and that you’ll recover fully.

-Consulting with a Doctor of Physical Therapy is the most effective way to ensure you’re performing the correct exercises to treat wrist tendonitis.
+Consulting with a Doctor of Physical Therapy is the most effective way to ensure you’re performing the correct physical therapy exercises for wrist tendonitis.

 You should also have an individualized therapy plan and progression of care to ensure the best possible treatment for you.